GeorgeD88/Spotify-QuickSaver/README.md

 for example, how you refer to a quicksave (pascal case, capital, lower, etc.) or using QuickSaver to casually refer to the app. -->

 Welcome to **Spotify QuickSave**!
-The Raspberry Pi-powered Python app designed to enhance your music listening experience.
-It enables quick and effortless song saving with a quick button press, minimizing interruptions to your workflow.
+The RaspberryPi-powered Python app designed to enhance your music listening experience.
+It enables quick and effortless song saving with a quick button press, minimizing interruptions to your routine and keeping you focused.

-I found that when I was doing work while listening to a new playlist, I would keep finding new songs I loved and wanted to save to my library.
-The problem is switching to the Spotify app every few minutes to add songs to my library was very disruptive to my workflow.
+I found that when I was doing work while listening to a new playlist I discovered on Spotify, I would keep finding new songs I loved and wanted to save to my library.
+The problem is that switching to the Spotify app every few minutes to add songs to my library was very disruptive to my workflow.
 This drove me to create **Spotify QuickSave**.
 With QuickSave all it takes is a quick press of a button and the currently playing song gets quickly saved to your library and a previously specified playlist.
 If you for some reason change your mind about saving that song, you can easily undo the last save with the push of another button.

-This allows you to effortlessly save songs while you're browsing the web, doing homework, working on a project, etc. I actually found myself constantly needing QuickSave **_while_ I was developing it,** and I'm even using it as I write this README.
+This allows you to effortlessly save songs while you're browsing the web, doing homework, or even on a long drive.
+I actually found myself constantly needing QuickSave **_while_ I was developing it,** and I'm even using it as I write this README.

 Ready to give it a try?
-Download the repo and follow the instructions below to get started!
+Follow the detailed guide below to get started!

 ## License :penguin:
 **Spotify QuickSave** is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for more details.